TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Synology.md

 # The following is needed for plex transcode location
 sudo mkdir /tmp/plex
 ```

+You can add your own sub folders for your download client(s) using this command.

 ??? bug "plex transcode location `/tmp/plex`  - [CLICK TO EXPAND]"
     The extra created `/tmp/plex` folder for plex's transcode location won't survive a reboot.